mebauer/duckdb-fema-nfip/README.md

 # Analyzing FEMA's National Flood Insurance Program (NFIP) Data With DuckDB
 Author: Mark Bauer

+Table xx.
+Number and Amount Paid on NFIP Claims (in millions).
+Total paid amount, in this analysis, is defined as the total amount paid for all building, contents, and Increased Cost of Compliance (ICC) claims.
 |   countClaimsM |   paidTotalClaimM |   paidBuildingClaimM |   paidContentsClaimM |   paidICCM |
 |---------------:|------------------:|---------------------:|---------------------:|-----------:|
 |           2.67 |           80638.4 |              65049.6 |              14640.3 |     948.44 |